Roland09/BubbleBall/README.md

 ## Malbers Integration

-If you use this with the Malbers Animals, check the region "Malbers specific" and uncomment the code.
-This will deactivate various scripts in order to keep the animals in the bubble.
+If you use this with the Malbers Animals, check the region "Malbers specific" in BubbleBulletHit.cs and uncomment the code.
+On collision this will deactivate various scripts of the animals in order to keep them in the bubble.

 ## Planned Features

-* consider wind
+* Consider Wind

 ## Credits